What is the admission process?

 These studies enable you to:

-- gain comprehensive knowledge of American and Latin American issues and the ability to use it in an applied manner,
+- gain comprehensive knowledge of American issues and the ability to use it in an applied manner,

 - develop interpersonal skills and sensitivity to cultural and ethnic differences.

-These studies will prepare you to work in media as well as in social, cultural, political, and diplomatic institutions, and in the private sector (e.g. in companies doing business in Latin American countries, transnational corporations).
+These studies will prepare you to work in media as well as in social, cultural, political, and diplomatic institutions, and in the private sector (e.g. in companies doing business in North and South American countries, transnational corporations).